Tejas (musician): Musical style and influences

-Tejas’ lyrics are inspired by events from his own life and stories from his journey to find his identity.
+Tejas's lyrics are inspired by events from his own life and stories from his journey to find his identity.
 Though he admits that he started off by writing about love and girls, he seems to have found his true spirit in writing about things that are deeply rooted in his own experiences.
 His unique music and sounds have blended several genres into his own signature brand of pop.

 Tejas considers KT Tunstall and Sara Bareilles as his influences in writing songs.
 He also cites John Mayer, The Police, Matchbox Twenty, Michael Jackson, Blackstratblues, and others as his inspirations.
-Apart from this, Tejas takes great influence from Richard Branson's thinking and perspective on the music industry, along with being inspired by science fiction and adventure books and films, and musical theater.
+Apart from this, Tejas takes great influence from science fiction, adventure books, films, and musical theater.